DeirdreHegarty/Msc_Project/research/interim.md

 ![display image and class label](../images/demo4.png){width=400px height=250px}

-Once in the `results` route, audio files relating to the detected classes are retrieved.
-Each audio file is rendered inside the source of a html audio tag and is then triggered using a javascript API, Web Audio API [@web_audio].
+Once in the results route, audio files relating to the detected classes are retrieved.
+Each audio file is rendered inside the source of a html audio tag and is then triggered using the javascript API, Web Audio API [@web_audio].
 Web Audio API offers PannerNodes [@web_audio_pan], which allow for each audio file to be panned according to their position in the detected input image.
 BufferLoader [@web_audio_buf] used alongside the PannerNodes simulate the placement of audio on a virtual 3-dimensional audio plane.
 A more detailed explanation of this functionality can be found in Appendix A under the heading 'Sound Retrieval'.

 ## Problems Encountered

 The first issue encountered was caused by a missunderstanding of the term object classification.
 After researching and implementing small examples which used pytorch for object classification, it was made apparent that object detection, as opposed to object classification, would be needed for this project.
 Image classification with localization outputs a class label and draws a bounding box around the detected object.
-Whereas, object detection allows for the same, but for multiple objects as opposed to one [@classvsdetect].
+Whereas, object detection allows for the same, but for multiple objects as opposed to a single object [@classvsdetect].
 The return of multiple bounding boxes relating to the detected class objects is paramount to successfully placing sounds in a single soundscape.

 Originally Keras, a high-level neural networks API [@keras] which can run on top of Tensorflow, was considered to be good tool for this project.
 Using Keras would have proven problematic later in the project when retrieving audio that corresponds to detected classes.
 Keras provides clients the use of simple APIs, in turn limiting the control that the user has during implemetation of certain functionalities.
 Because of the decision to use Tensorflow directly, it was possible to add to and alter the code for the CNN model, creating extra functionality that was not already present.